 - Screening for gestational (during pregnancy) diabetes for pregnant women, as well as breast pumps and counseling on breastfeeding

 - Screening and counseling for domestic violence survivors.
-We now know that women living with HIV are twice as likely to have experienced domestic violence compared to US women as a whole.
+Research shows that women living with HIV are twice as likely to have experienced domestic violence compared to US women as a whole.
 In addition, women living with HIV who have experienced recent trauma are much less likely to be able to negotiate safer sex and to successfully control their HIV.
 Being able to identify and help women experiencing gender-based violence will be a huge step toward greater health for women living with HIV.

 - Testing and counseling for HIV and other sexually transmitted infections (STIs)